sweettirexkiller/dispatcher-and-connector/README.md

 # Connector

-In this part I just have my love from first database connection.
+In this part I just have my love  :heart: :heart: from first database connection.
 How lovely.